The Disc-structure space: : nontriviality

 through the space of topological microbundle maps (compare the proof of Theorem 1.6 loc.cit.).
 Under the equivalences $\Bun_\partial(TD^d,TD^d)\simeq \Omega^d\OO(d)$ and $\Bun_\partial(TD^d,TD^d)^{\TOP}\simeq \Omega^d\TOP(d)$, this agrees with the $d$-fold looping of the composition $\oO(d)\ra\TOP(d)\ra\Aut^h(E_d)$.

 Now the factorisation \eqref{equ:factorisation-looped} allows us to form the commutative diagram

-whose front and back face are homotopy cartesian; the former by what was we above and the latter by smoothing theory (see \cite[Essay V]{KirbySiebenmann}; this uses $d\neq 4$).
+whose front and back face are homotopy cartesian; the former by what was said above and the latter by smoothing theory (see \cite[Essay V]{KirbySiebenmann}; this uses $d\neq 4$).
 Note that $\Emb_\partial(D^d,D^d) = \Diff_\partial(D^d)$ and $\Emb_\partial(D^d,D^d)^\TOP = \Homeo_\partial(D^d)$.
-From the construction in \cite{BdBWConf}, one sees that this diagram is in fact a diagram of $A_\infty$-spaces if one uses the $A_\infty$-structure on $T_\infty \Emb_\partial(D^d,D^d)$ by composition induced by the model for embedding calculus from \cite{BdBWSheaf} which agrees with the $A_\infty$-structure provided by our model as a result of \cref{prop:comparison-to-pedromichael} (see the discussion at the beginning of \cref{sec:comparison-to-pedromichael}).
+From the constructions in \cite{BdBWConf}, one sees that this diagram is in fact a diagram of $A_\infty$-spaces if one uses the $A_\infty$-structure on $T_\infty \Emb_\partial(D^d,D^d)$ by composition induced by the model for embedding calculus with boundary condition from \cite[p.~379]{BdBWSheaf} which agrees with the $A_\infty$-structure provided by our model as a result of \cref{prop:comparison-to-pedromichael} (see the discussion at the beginning of \cref{sec:comparison-to-pedromichael}).
 Using contractibility of $\oC(D^d,D^d)$ and of $\Homeo_\partial(D^d)$ (using the Alexander trick) and \cref{thm:emb-calc}, the diagram becomes a map of homotopy fibre sequences

 of $A_\infty$-spaces.
 Here we used the abbreviation from \eqref{equ:abbreviate-right-modules}.
 Aside from the bottom left fibre, all spaces in this diagram are visibly group-like, so this fibre is as well, i.e.